mplavala/QIA-foundation-challenge-2024/README.rst

 In this protocol, *d* represents the bit being transmitted anonymously.

 To complete this goal, implement the protocol in the *anonymous_transmit_bit* method within *application.py*.
-The provided template and helper properties, like *up_node_name*, *down_node_name*, *up_socket*, etc., that will assist you.
+The provided template and helper properties, like *next_node_name*, *prev_node_name*, *next_socket*, etc., that will assist you.

 .. note::
-    "up" refers to the next node in sequence.
-For example, for Bob, Charlie is up.
+    "next" refers to the next node in sequence.
+For example, for Bob, Charlie is next.
-    "down" refers to the previous node in sequence.
-For example for Charlie, Bob is down.
+    "prev" refers to the previous node in sequence.
+For example for Charlie, Bob is prev.

 .. note::
-    Edge nodes, like Alice and David, have one neighbor only, so for Alice "down" is not applicable and for David "up" is not applicable.
+    Edge nodes, like Alice and David, have one neighbor only, so for Alice "prev" is not applicable and for David "next" is not applicable.
-    The associated up or down properties like *up_socket* or *down_socket* will be *None* in that case.
+    The associated next or prev properties like *next_socket* or *prev_socket* will be *None* in that case.

 .. note::
     The protocol definition specifies aborting if any player doesn’t use the broadcast channel;